In Part 1 I explained a model I thought had evolved from clowning traditions and now formed the base of many a great TV show.

 Or perhaps think of it like a pool.
 In any given episode protagonist Jeff Winger will remain a consistent half of the Auguste story, the A-plot.
 But who in particular he is playing against from within the study group will vary week to week.
 In one episode he might be clashing with Annie, his cynicism and her youthful idealism coming into conflict.
 Another episode he might be vying with Abed for leadership status.
 The basic Auguste status conflict remains consistent: Jeff's shallow, sophisticated 'winner' values versus the study group's earnest, honest 'loser' values.
 But each member of the study group has a different angle to bring to bear on that basic conflict.

-Clowns: Just as there is a bigger Auguste gang/pool so there is a larger Clown pool.
-And just to be confusing, some of them are the same people.
+Wildcards: Just as there is a bigger Auguste gang/pool so there is a larger Wildcard pool.
+And just to be confusing, a lot of them are the same people.

-But in addition to the way the study group can work as Clowns, there are recurring figures from Greendale’s wider student body who are always Clowns.
+But in addition to the way the study group can work as Wildcards, there are recurring figures from Greendale’s wider student body who are always Wildcards.

 Garrett, Starburns, Vicki, Leonard and Magnitude are some of the presences that pop(-pop) up in the show from time to time to provide their own particular brands of non-sequitorial energy outside the status play and plot going on.